Solar hot water for the home

-Learn the basics of installing solar panels to heat hot water at home
+Learn the basics of installing solar panels to heat hot water at home.

 Solar hot water (solar thermal) panels use sunlight to directly heat water, while Photovoltaic (PV) panels convert sunlight into electricity.